mrocklin/thesis/introduction.md

 Well established and dependable interfaces like BLAS/LAPACK are valuable.
 Confidence in the interface promotes synergistic development on both sides.
 The original implementation has been modified and even completely reimplemented by several groups using a variety of disparate techniques (hand-tuning, automated-tuning, distributed computation).
 Users of the interface can pick and choose their implementation and be relatively secure that they will be well supported into the future.
 As new hardware comes online (e.g. GPGPU) that hardware community rapidly develops a BLAS/LAPACK implementation (cuBLAS/CULA/MAGMA) so their hardware is immediately relevant to existing scientific problems.

 Libraries like BLAS/LAPACK form an excellent high-level interface to low-level computational hardware.

-However libraries generally only target the lowest level of the stack of computational abstractions.
+Libraries have two important limitations.
+First, they are statically compiled and all intelligence must be applied at runtime.
+Second, libraries generally only target the lowest level of the stack of computational abstractions.
 Some domains in scientific computing are purely high-level.
 Compiled libraries are not appropriate for these situations.

+### Languages and Compilers

+Programming languages enable the precise definition of a computational problem.
+The structure of the language determine the scope of easily describable problems.
+Compilers transform examples of one language into another.
+Along the way they may inspect the code and apply known simplifications.
+For example `C` is a common language for low-level computation and explicit memory management.  `gcc` transforms `C` into machine code for a particular machine.
+Along the way it performs optimizations like constant folding, common subexpression manipulation, etc....

+This notion of languages and compilers extends beyond common compilers like `gcc`.
+For example `f2c` transforms Fortran programs into C programs, and ADOL-C transforms C programs into other C programs which now additionally compute derivatives.

+This thesis approaches the modular scientific computing problem through sets of languages and compilers.

-### Domain Specific Languages
+### Traditional Domain Specific Languages

 *Example: FEniCS*

 Domain Specific Languages traditionally form very high level interfaces appropriate for scientific users.
-They are often associated to compilers that encode knowledge from the domain and transform the high-level input to some lower-level language.
+They are often associated to compilers that encode knowledge from the domain and transform the high-level input to a low-level language.
 For example projects like FEniCS transform a very high level description of partial differential equations (PDEs) into performant low-level C++ code suitable for execution on distributed hardware.
 This approach has the following benefits

 *   Domain specific simplification may be encoded into the compiler
-*   Domain specific languages may be specialized to the target audience, increasing accessibility to communities unfamiliar with performant general purpose languages.
+*   The input language may be specialized to the target audience, increasing accessibility to communities unfamiliar with performant general purpose languages.
 *   DSLs are traditionally more complete end-to-end packages

 In the context of this thesis traditional DSLs exhibit the following design flaws.